akintoluvic/vue3-html5-drag-and-drop/ZOUTLINE.md

 # Vue 3 Html 5 Drag and Drop

+## Introduction

+Drag and drop is a common feature in many applications.
+It allows users to move items around by dragging them from one place and dropping them in another.
+In this tutorial, we will be building a drag and drop app with Vue 3 and the HTML5 drag and drop API.
+We will be using the [Vite](https://vitejs.dev/) build tool to scaffold our project.
+We will also be using the [Tailwind CSS](https://tailwindcss.com/) utility-first CSS framework to style our app.
+You can find the complete code for this project [here]().

 ## Project setup

 ```bash
 npm create vue@latest
 ```

-Press enter to proceed, enter project name, say no to other options except for Typescript, Eslint and Prettier.
+Press enter to proceed, enter a project name, and say no to other options except for Typescript, Eslint and Prettier.

 Run the following commands to install dependencies, format code and run the app: